snitko/active_hash_fields/README.markdown

     user.notifications.new_private_message  # => true

+IMPORTANT NOTE
-Important note: if you don't set a default value for the field, it will be ignore, that is:
+if you don't set a default value for the field, it will be ignore, that is:

     user.notifications.some_non_existent_field = true
     user.notifications.some_non_existent_field # => nil